ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 ```

 So why is Mellifera so slow?
 Like seriously, how could the interpreter
-performance be so bad that it takes two whole seconds to count the number words
+performance be so bad that it takes two whole seconds to count the number of
-in a text file that is...
+words in a text file that is...

 ```sh
 $ stat -c '%n %s' gutenberg-71.txt